ehsanDadashi/NameSpace_and_cgroup/README.md

 ip netns add NS2

-# see name spacesin your linux server
+# see list of name spaces in your linux server
 ip netns list

 ![image](https://github.com/ehsanDadashi/NameSpace_and_cgroup/assets/29996315/6e3dbd65-0d22-4ab6-a4ac-2bf607be8218)